 In the winter, you’ll still be able to make some sightings of coyotes and pikas and elk will make their descent back into town after feeding on the tundra plants in the warmer months.

 For a full list of wildlife and species in Rocky Mountain National Park, visit the National Park Species database site.

-When wildlife watching, please remember to keep a safe distance as they are wild animals and that females with young ones could become aggressive if they feel threatened.
+When observing wildlife in RMNP, please remember to keep a safe distance as they are wild animals and that females with young ones could become aggressive if they feel threatened.
 Cameras and binoculars are excellent ways to get close-up views of our animals without endangering yourself or the animal.
 You’ll often be able to tell if there’s a large gathering of animals, such as elk or deer, when driving through the park as you’ll see a ton of cars pulled off to the side of the road.
 Please do not impede traffic by stopping in the road and safely pull off to the side for better viewing.